cforlando/FOIA-Auto-Requester/README.md

 3. Compress the deployment folder into a zip file

 Once that is done, you upload the zip file to AWS Lambda and check that the daily trigger is still enabled.

+You will also need to create an S3 Bucket to read the production config file from.
+The name of the bucket and file are stored as S3\_BUCKET and S3\_KEY at the top of the code.

 ## Contributing